 Dissertation research is restricted to subjects related to the integration of religion and society.
-The 68,000-volume OGS library and on-line digital books and journals provide students with the resources to do a comprehensive literature review for dissertation research.
+The OGS library and on-line digital books and journals provide students with the resources to do a comprehensive literature review for dissertation research.
 The program, student interests, qualifications of faculty, and academic mission of OGS determine the focus of dissertation research.